 The edible portions of the pine tree are, among others:

 – pine nuts or pignoli are the seeds.
-They are mixed with parmesan cheese and basil to prepare Italian pesto or French pistou.
+Together with parmesan cheese and basil, they form the base of the famous Italian pesto or French pistou.

 – pine needles,

 – young male flowers,

 – and, to wrap it up, some tribes like the Nlaka’pamux in British Columbia would lick up sweet secretions.
 A variant of guttation, this liquid was called “mother tree breastmilk”.

 - Caution: yew is toxic, though so make sure you know your trees first!

 Young stems of pine trees – especially the most tender ones – are very much appreciated in mixed salads.
 Collect them at the tip of branches, right at the spot where needles haven’t yet grown.

 Once harvested, dry the young stems on a cloth or veil with a lot of air circulation.
 Keep away from moisture and light.
 When dry, store them in a paper bag, a cardboard box, a glass jar or a metal tin.
 You can also sow a cloth pouch to store them, too.

 To prepare your bathwater, dip the pouch with about 18 oz (500 grams) young pine tree shoots in the water.
 You can also prepare a concentrated young pine shoot infusion and add that to the bathwater.
 2 or 3 quarts or liters are enough to prepare the infusion.